audiojs/audio-buffer-utils/README.md

 //Use to change duration as well. utils.resize(buffer, length);

+//Shift signal by the offet, filling with zeros. `buffer` is modified in-place. utils.shift(buffer, offset);

-//Shift signal by offet in (optionally) circular fashion utils.shift(buffer, offset, circular?);
+//Shift signal by offet in circular fashion. `buffer` is modified in-place. utils.rotate(buffer, offset);

 //Change sample rate (by sinc interpolating). utils.resample(buffer, sampleRate);